yajatvp/yajatvp.github.io/_pages/about.md

 I'm a graduate student in [Mechanical Engineering](https://me.utdallas.edu/) at The University of Texas at Dallas.
 I specialize in incompressible fluid flows and related computational algorithms to gain insights on underlying flow physics.
 I graduated from the Indian Institute of Technology, Kharagpur with Bachelors in [Aerospace Engineering](http://www.ae.iitkgp.ac.in/).
 During my past 2+ years of working as a Research Assistant, I conducted experimental field trips to investigate marine aerosol transport using doppler wind LiDARs.
 I love fluid dynamics and its applications to modern engineering problems.
 I also paint, sketch on my friends/family birthdays, play the guitar and volunteer as an Assistant Technology Director for [Dallas Pets Alive!](https://dallaspetsalive.org/).

+This website contains information about my education, projects, skills (all of which are avaliable in my resume), my professional and personal interests, and links to other platforms.

 My 5 primary interests
 ======
 1. Computational fluid dynamics